Grand Prize

 Most modern websites (Facebook, Google, banks, Instagram) use HTTPS.
 In this case, the proxy only sees the "Address on the envelope."

-What the proxy sees: It knows that you visited facebook.com at 14:00 and downloaded 5 megabytes of data.
+• What the proxy sees: It knows you visited facebook.com at 14:00 and downloaded 5 megabytes of data.

-What the proxy DOES NOT see: It doesn't see exactly which page you opened, your login, password, or correspondence.
+• What the proxy DOES NOT see: It does not see exactly which page you opened, your login, password, or correspondence.
 All of this turns into a meaningless set of characters (cipher).

-Hackers specifically create free proxy servers ("Honeypots") to lure victims.
+Cybercriminals can create free proxy servers ("Honeypots") to collect user information.

-Ad Injection: The proxy inserts its own banners over the sites you are viewing.
+1. Ad injection: The proxy inserts its own banners over the sites you are viewing.

-Cookie Theft: Even if the password is encrypted, a hacker may try to intercept the "session" (cookie file) to log into your account without a password.
+4. Cookie hijacking: Even if the password is encrypted, there is a risk of "session" (cookie file) interception.

 🕵️ 4.
 Advanced Threat: MITM Attack and Certificate Spoofing